hisenburg0401/Image-Operations-using-Gradient-Descent/README.md

 # Image-Operations-using-Gradient-Descent
 Use the instructor's notebook (https://github.com/nipunbatra/ml-teaching/blob/master/notebooks/movie-recommendation-knn-mf.ipynb) on matrix factorisation, and solve the following questions.

 Use the above image from Q4 and complete the rectangular missing patch for three cases, i.e. a rectangular block of 30X30 is assumed missing from the image.
 Choose rank r yourself.
 Vary the patch location as follows.
-[2 Marks]

 an area with mainly a single color. an area with 2-3 different colors. an area with at least 5 different colors.
 Perform Gradient Descent till convergence, plot the selected patches, original and reconstructed images, compute the metrics mentioned in Q4 and write your observations.
 Obtain the reconstruction using RFF + Linear regression and compare the two.

 Vary patch size (NxN) for N = [20, 40, 60, 80, 100] and peform Gradient Descent till convergence.
 Demonstrate the variation in reconstruction quality by making appropriate plots and metrics.
-[2 Marks]

 Reconstruct the same patches using RFF.
 Compare the results and write your observations.

 Write a function using this reference (https://pytorch.org/docs/stable/generated/torch.linalg.lstsq.html) and use alternating least squares instead of gradient descent to repeat Part 1, 2 of Q5, using your written function.
-[2 Marks]

 Consider a patch of size (100x100) with at least 5 colors.
 Vary the low-rank value as r = [5, 10, 50, 100] .
 Use Gradient Descent and plot the reconstructed images to demonstrate difference in reconstruction quality.
 Write your observations.
-[1 Mark]